Guidelines and Information on Proposal Submission

 7. Encourage self-discovery and reflection

-Strategies of teaching and learning in GE courses
+Strategies of Learning and Teaching in GE Courses

 Expert Advice:

-During the proposal development stage, course designers are encouraged to seek advice from members of the GEPC.
-GEPC may also contact proposers as appropriate to identify issues for improvement.
+During the proposal development stage, course designers are encouraged to seek advice from the members of the GEPC.
+GEPC may also contact course designers to identify areas for improvement.

 Unit Contact Person